-The WSRP Producer for .NET makes use of two files: jquery-1.3.2.min.js and msPortletResizeHelper.js.
+The Oracle WebCenter WSRP Producer for .NET makes use of two files: jquery-1.3.2.min.js and msPortletResizeHelper.js.
 By default, these files are made into WSRP resources.
-Unlike any other javascript files portlet content transformation rulesets described in Section 2.2, "Portlet Content Transformation Rulesets" are not applied to these files.
+Unlike other javascript files, portlet content transformation rulesets (described in Section 2.2, "Portlet Content Transformation Rulesets") are not applied to these files.
 To take advantage of browser caching of javascript you may wish to deploy these required scripts to a web server, such as Apache.

-To override the default behavior, add the jQueryExternalURL and msResizeHelperExternalURL .NET application settings keys, as shown in Example 3-1, to the web.config file of your WSRP Producer for .NET.
+To override the default behavior, add the jQueryExternalURL and msResizeHelperExternalURL .NET application settings keys, as shown in Example 3-1 below, to the Oracle WebCenter WSRP Producer for .NET's Web.config file.